Seven Things To Do in Brussels if You Only Have A Few Hours

 5. Sample the World’s Best Chocolate.

 The biggest competitor for Belgian chocolate is Swiss chocolate.
-Unlike the latter which is more milky and creamy, Belgian chocolate is usually darker, therefore more bitter.
+Unlike the latter which is more milky and creamy, Belgian chocolate is usually darker and, therefore more bitter.

-Belgian chocolate like Belgian beer and waffles attract people from all over the world.
-I'm sure well known brands sell well, but I always like when a vendor goes an extra mile and invent something special.
+Belgian chocolate like Belgian beer and waffles attracts people from all over the world.
+I'm sure well-known brands sell well, but I always like it when a vendor goes the extra mile and invents something special.
 For instance, these chocolate tools caught my eye.

 6. Stroll Around the European Quarter.

-Brussels is a considered to be de facto capital of the European Union.
+Brussels is considered to be the de facto capital of the European Union.
 The area where all the EU headquarters are located is called the European Quarter.

 The Berlaymont (to the right) houses the headquarters of the European Commission, the executive of the European Union.

-Europa or Residence Palace to be used by European Council.
+Europa or Residence Palace to be used by the European Council.

 Triumphal Arch in the Jubilee Park (Parc du Cinquantenaire) is also a part of the European Quarter.
 It seemed to be a great place to relax and enjoy urban nature.